Dhruvin711/Battlefield/readme.md

 ### Backend

-To run the ColorBit backend locally, follow these steps:
+To run the Battlefield backend locally, follow these steps:

 1. Navigate to the backend directory: